matteo107/company-service/README.md

 Integration tests are located in the /internal/data folder.
 Scripts are in the internal/data/testdata folder.

-Scripts do not take care of creating the database, only tables
+Scripts do not take care of creating the database, only tables.

-To run the integration tests, execute the following commands to preapre the database:
+To run the integration tests, execute the following commands to prepare the database:
 ```bash
 CREATE DATABASE test_companysrv;
 CREATE ROLE test_companysrv WITH LOGIN PASSWORD 'test_companysrv';